Editorial

 2nd edition of KorSonoR

-KorSonoR, a biennial exhibition-festival dedicated to sound and visual arts, explores sound in our environment, whether physical, social, memorial, technological, architectural or natural.
-What we mean by ‘sound’ is very rich: voice, acoustics, electronics, field recording, spatial resonance, human and non-human sound, etc. Sound is omnipresent, with emotional, documentary, memorial, socio-cultural, political and creative implications.
-Sound implies listening and attention, which leads to discovery, stimulates the imagination and raises questions.
-Sound implies time, which allows us to take a step back, towards both personal introspection and an understanding of the world.
+KorSonoR, a biennial exhibition-festival dedicated to sound and visual arts, explores sound in our environment, whether physical, social, technological, architectural or natural.
+What we refer to as sound is very broad: vocal, instrumental, electronic, field recordings, spatial resonance, sound archives, etc. Sound is omnipresent and has emotional, documentary, memorial, sociocultural, political and creative significance.
+Sound requires listening and attention, which help us to understand people, things and situations, and stimulate the imagination.
+Sound implies duration, which allows us to take a step back, both towards personal introspection and an understanding of the world.

-KorSonoR is inspired by the figure and work of Max Neuhaus, the “father” of sound installation, who designed three works for Geneva, including one of the rare permanent installations in the public space, Promenade du pin (2002).
-This presence links the world history of sound art with the Geneva art scene.
-KorSonoR also draws on the notion of deep listening, which aims to differentiate between what is heard and what is listened to, and which was highlighted by the composer Pauline Oliveros, to whom a neon work by the visual artist Émilie Ding pays tribute on a building façade in Plainpalais.
+KorSonoR is particularly inspired by the figure and work of Max Neuhaus, the “father” of sound installation, who designed three works for Geneva, including one of the few permanent installations in public space, Promenade du pin (2002).
+This presence connects the global history of sound art with the Geneva art scene.
+KorSonoR also invokes the notion of “deep listening”, which aims to differentiate between what is heard and what is listened to, as highlighted by composer Pauline Oliveros, to whom a neon work by visual artist Émilie Ding pays tribute on a building façade in Plainpalais.

 Olivier Kaeser, curator of KorSonoR